Porlex Mini Hand Coffee Grinder Review

 The Porlex Mini is the most portable hand grinder on the market.
 The stainless steel exterior provides a high-level of protection to the ceramic burrs on the inside, so you can toss the grinder into your travel bag without a second thought.

 Aeropress brewers in particular love this grinder, given how it fits right inside the Aeropress for super-convenient travel.

 Though some may expect the stainless steel body to make for a heavy grinder, the Porlex Mini is actually quite lightweight.
-In fact, at just about 8 ounces, it weighs even less than the Hario Slim, which is made entirely of plastic.
+In fact, at just about 250 g, it weighs even less than the Hario Slim, which is made entirely of plastic.

 It’s well worth the money if you’re really into coffee and want to up your coffee outside game.

 With this handy grinder, everyone from cyclists to digital nomads can grab their gear and embark on a trip without missing out on freshly ground coffee.